What is state shifting and how is it different from toxic positivity?

 Then, throughout our day, specific feelings arise spontaneously that have to do with what is happening in our environment, or specific things we are thinking about.

-We want to keep those spontaneous emotions, as they are useful and help us navigate our needs and tend to our wellbeing.
 But the background thoughts and feelings can often be stuck in a negative gear for no real reason except habit.
 That’s what state shifting can change.

 State shifting is practicing being happy for no reason, until it becomes a habit.

 State shifting is repeatedly interrupting a habitual negative mood and practicing a positive mood, for no reason at all.
 It is the practice of self-generating positives states.
+(And by “positive”, I don’t mean fake positivity, I mean genuinely feeling happy to be alive, for no particular reason.)

-Do not use state shifting to avoid pain or trauma.
+Caveat: Do not use state shifting to avoid pain or trauma.

 Using state-shifting the wrong way, IMHO, is to try to shift out of painful or overwhelming spontaneous feelings, simply because they are painful or overwhelming and you don’t want to experience them.
 That is almost guaranteed to just lead to emotional suppression or compartmentalization.